 Custom Neural Voice is a Text-to-Speech (TTS) in Azure Cognitive Services.
 It allows users to create a customized synthetic voice suited for their brand.
 Since its preview in September, last year, the feature has successfully helped several customers such as AT&T, Progressive, Duolingo, and Swisscom to develop speech solutions.

-The feature is generally available (GA); however, customers are yet to be given access to Custom Neural Voice includes technical controls.
+The feature is generally available (GA); however, customers are yet to be given access to Custom Neural Voice including technical controls.

 Microsoft’s technology for Custom Neural Voice consists of three major components: Neural Acoustic Model, Text Analyzer, and Neural Vocoder.

-- Neural Acoustic Model predict acoustic features that define speech signals, such as the timbre, speaking style, speed, intonations, and stress patterns.
+- Neural Acoustic Model predicts acoustic features that define speech signals, such as timbre, speaking style, speed, intonations, and stress patterns.

 - Text Analyzer is responsible for generating natural and synthetic speech from text.